-Rich, creamy, custardy Creme brûlée is usually something you have to pay 10 or more dollars for, and it’s gone in a flash.
-Since most of the cannabis foods we buy are shelf-stable and not prepared, like in restaurants, it’s hard too come by such luxuries also laced with lady Mary Jane.
+Rich, creamy, custardy crème brûlée is usually something you have to pay $10 or more for, and it’s gone in a flash.
+Since most of the cannabis foods we buy are shelf-stable and not prepared, like in restaurants, it’s hard to come by such luxuries laced with lady Mary Jane.

 This is where yummy recipes come in.
-With the right practice working with basic infusions, you can apply those items into many recipes.
-If you have concentrates like hash and wax, you can actually straight dump them into nearly anything as long as you stay below a certain temperature (usually 300 or 350 fahrenheit).
+With the right practice of working with basic infusions, you can apply those items into many recipes.
+If you have concentrates like hash and wax, you can actually straight dump them into nearly anything as long as you stay below a certain temperature (usually 300ºF-350ºF ).

-A recipe like creme brulee is not the best for an oil or butter infusion, so you’ll want to add either a decarboxylated concentrate, or glycerin tincture in addition to normal sweeteners.
-Creamy things are lovely with hints of pot flavors, and delicate vanilla doesn’t disappear.
-The two flavors dance together in perfect, thick, spoonfuls of creme, scattered with smashed sugary bits.
+A recipe like crème brûlée is not the best for an oil or butter infusion, so you’ll want to add either a decarboxylated concentrate or glycerin tincture in addition to normal sweeteners.
+Creamy things are lovely with hints of marijuana, and delicate vanilla flavors don’t disappear.
+The two flavors dance together in perfect, thick spoonfuls of dessert, scattered with smashed sugary bits.

 Creme Brulee Jars

 Adapted from Alton Brown

 Makes 6, 9mg THC per serving estimated

 - 2 c heavy cream

 - 1 vanilla pod